-The alternatives development and screening process described in this report will provide critical information about how well an alternative or concept satisfies the project's purpose and whether it is reasonable under NEPA, practicable under the Clean Water Act, and prudent and feasible under Section 4(f) of the Department of Transportation Act of 1966.
+The alternatives development and screening process described in this report will provide critical information about how well an alternative or concept satisfies the project's purpose and whether it is reasonable under NEPA, practicable under the Clean Water Act, prudent and feasible under Section 4(f) of the Department of Transportation Act of 1966, and practical for conversion under Section 6(f) of the Land and Water Conservation Fund Act of 1965.
 For more information regarding regulations considered in this screening process, see Section 4.0, Reasons Why Alternatives or Concepts Might Be Eliminated.
 The results of the screening process will be presented in a memorandum and summarized in the EIS.

 The alternatives development and screening process is designed to be dynamic.
 If a new concept is developed later in the process, it will be subject to the same screening process as all of the other concepts, as described in this report.
-The No-Action Alternative is not subject to the screening process because evaluation of the No-Action Alternative is a requirement of NEPA; the No-Action Alternative will be fully evaluated in the EIS.
+Because NEPA requires evaluation of the No-Action Alternative, this alternative is not subject to the screening process and will be fully evaluated in the EIS.

-Alternatives Development and Screening 2.0 Process
+2.0 Alternatives Development and Screening Process